Marianelw/Eco-Conscious-English-Learners/README.md

 3. Read each question carefully and select the correct answer from the multiple choices.
 4. The game will track your score and time, adding a competitive element to the learning process.
 Subject Area
-English as a Second/Foreign Language (ESL/EFL), Grammar, Environmental Studies Educational Level
+English as a Second/Foreign Language (ESL/EFL), Grammar, Educational Level B1 (CEFR) License
-B1 (CEFR)
-License
 This OER is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 Keywords